 The length of the list varies with the age group.
 Typically it is more difficult to find enrollment spots for younger children due to limited programming for infants and toddlers.

 Yes, we happily accept DHS payments.
 We ask that all families pay the co-payment as outlined by your case worker; however, you are not required to pay any additional tuition on top of your co-payment.

-3) If I start my child part-time, would I be able to add more days as s/he gets older?
+3) If I start my child part-time, would I be able to add more days as they get older?